criesbeck/busfactor/README.md

 that ended on March 6, 2022.

 Commits are not a measure of work or value.
 Some commits are trivial, some are major.
-But a team should always be concerned when there are team members with less then two commits in a week.
+But a team should always be concerned when there are team members with fewer than two commits in a week.

 ## Bus factor

-The second table identifies potential bus factor issues, in the form of active files that only one or two team members have worked on.
+The second table identifies potential bus factor issues, meaning active files that only one or two team members have worked on.
 This table has a row for each code file.
 Code file here means a JavaScript, CSS, HTML, or YAML file.
 The most active files are listed first.
 Activity is calculated based on the number and recency of edits.